firebolt-db/firebolt-db.github.io/docs/work-with-our-sql-editor/working-with-the-sql-workspace.md

+---
+layout: default
+title: Working with the SQL workspace
+nav_order: 4
+has_children: true
+---

 # Working with the SQL workspace

 The Firebolt Manager has a SQL workspace that you use to edit, run, and save SQL scripts and view query results.
 Each database in Firebolt has a SQL workspace.
 When you open the SQL workspace for a database, you see the saved scripts and state for that particular database.